abhi0395/qsoabsfind/README.md

 - **Parallel processing**: Supports fast and efficient computation across large datasets using Python's `multiprocessing` module.
 - **Comprehensive Output**: Detailed catalogs with redshifts, equivalent widths, S/N ratios, and more.
 - **Descriptive Verbose**: Optionally prints the steps in great detail for debugging.
+- **Trapezoidal EW measurement**: In addition to Gaussian-model EWs, the module computes rest-frame equivalent widths via direct trapezoidal integration over a per-line window of +/-n * sigma_line centred on each Gaussian-fit line centre.
+For close doublets (e.g. C IV), the integration windows are automatically clipped at the doublet midpoint to prevent double-counting.
+Measurement windows and integrated areas can be visualised with `plot_trapezoidal_ew_windows`.
 - **Visualization**: Plot the full spectrum with all detected absorber systems marked, plus zoomed panels around each detection, using `plot_multiple_metal_systems`.